pagkly/Zed/Investopedia3/Usury Definition.md

 Usury Definition
 ## What Is Usury?

-Usury is the act of lending money at an [interest rate](https://www.investopedia.com/terms/i/interestrate.asp) that is considered unreasonably high or that is higher than the [rate permitted by law](https://www.investopedia.com/terms/l/legal-rate-of-interest.asp).
+Usury is the act of lending money at an [[interest rate]](https://www.investopedia.com/terms/i/interestrate.asp) that is considered unreasonably high or that is higher than the [[rate permitted by law]](https://www.investopedia.com/terms/l/legal-rate-of-interest.asp).
 Usury first became common in England under King Henry VIII and originally pertained to charging any amount of interest on loaned funds.
 Over time it evolved to mean charging excess interest, but in some religions and parts of the world charging any interest is considered illegal.

 ### Key Takeaways